numpattern/numpattern.github.io/_posts/2020-04-16-Getting-Disclosed-GeoInfo.md

 - [Victoria State Government - Earth Resources publications](http://earthresources.efirst.com.au/product.asp?pID=1016&cID=12)
 - [USGS GeoSpatial Datasets](https://mrdata.usgs.gov/catalog/science.php?thcode=2&term=474)

 But these Datasets come in a wide range of Dataformats (e.g GIS Data, big data, binary and so on) so we ought to be able to handle ever type of data that exist.

-Now we will see first how to import _.dbf_ files.
-The dBASE table (.dbf) file is one of the three files required for a valid ESRI Shapefile.
+I downloaded files from each of the links listed and the datafiles I found was .dbf and .mdb databases.
+I will continue to add different kind  of formats and how to handle this data in order to getting further analysis.

+##Opening .dbf files into python using geopandas

 Now we will see first how to import _.dbf_ files.
 The dBASE table (.dbf) file is one of the three files required for a valid ESRI Shapefile.

 At this point I realized that we need to use a library to import this kind of data, we will use geopandas library which you can find [here](https://geopandas.org/).
 There you will find all the documentation in order to install it.
 I suggest that you previously you have Anaconda installed and you better use _conda_ instead of _pip_, and preferably on created new empty environment inside your Anaconda.